OpenSmallworld/magik-vscode/README.md

 Use **Alt+M** to refresh definitions manually after compiling code from the prompt, scripts or module dialog.
 * No highlighting or formatting at the terminal - I suggest using a Magik Console File (**Alt+E**) or creating a temporary magik file for writing Magik (**Alt+N**) and compile using **F7** or **F8**.
 * Capturing output to a Magik Console File is not automatically restarted if a new session is started with an existing console file.
 The workaround is to save the console file or create a new one.
+* Capturing output to a Magik Console File will not work with Magik sessions running in mulitple VS Code windows.
 * Linting only available inside methods.
 * No status feedback when stepping in debug session.
 * The debugger can get stuck and hang the session.
 Sometimes pressing Pause on the thread allows you to regain control.<br>